 - 1-2 tbsp dried dog-friendly herbs (optional for scent and flavour)

-My dogs are absolute fiends for the scent of rosemary, so that was the starting point and key addition for my seasonings.
+My dogs are absolute fiends for the scent of rosemary, so that was the starting point for my extra seasonings.
 You can use any dog-safe add-ins that you and your dog enjoy, and customise the recipe to account for your pet’s tastes and any special dietary or health requirements.

 Making the Treats: